vbharadwaj-bk/OpenEquivariance/README.md

 computation memory consumption significantly.

 We currently support NVIDIA GPUs and offer a torch frontend.
 HIP support for AMD is planned!

+**Warning**: This is an early release, bug reports are welcome.

 ## Show me some examples
 Here's a CG tensor product implemented by e3nn: